-1. After configuring the settings for Data Profile object, click on Start Dataflow icon ![11_ icon](creating-data-profiles.assets/11_ icon.PNG) from the toolbar at the top.
+1. After configuring the settings for the Data Profile object, click on the Start Dataflow icon ![11_ icon](creating-data-profiles.assets/11_ icon.PNG) from the toolbar located at the top of the window.

 A Job Progress window will open at this instant and will show you the trace of the job.